Convergence on a symmetric accelerated stochastic ADMM with larger stepsizes: Appendix: further discussions

 where $\omega_0,\omega_1, \omega_2\geq 0$ is defined in (\ref{def_omega}) and $\tilde{L}$ is defined in (\ref{tilde-L}).
-The above discussions imply that Algorithm \ref{algo5} converges with the same convergence results as Algorithm \ref{algo3}.
-This remark further shows that Algorithm \ref{algo5} is a stochastic extension of our previous deterministic GS-ADMM \cite{BLXZ2018} for solving the grouped multi-block separable convex optimization problem.} \end{remark}
+The above discussions imply that Algorithm \ref{algo5} has the same convergence properties as Algorithm \ref{algo3} and can be also considered as a stochastic extension of the deterministic GS-ADMM \cite{BLXZ2018} for solving the grouped multi-block separable convex optimization problem. \end{remark}